oshikiri/build-your-own-d3/README.md

 ## Introduction

-When I tried to create more complex visualizations, I explored how to use [D3] (D3.js), but found it difficult to grasp[^d3-is-difficult].
+When I first tried to create more complex visualizations with [D3] (D3.js), I found it difficult to grasp[^d3-is-difficult].
 This document explains how D3 works by reimplementing its core features from scratch, so we can draw the same kinds of graphs using a similar interface[^build-your-own-x].
-The goal is to make it possible to swap `<script src="https://d3js.org/d3.v7.min.js"></script>` with your own `<script src="./mini-d3.js"></script>` in D3 sample code, and have it work the same way.
+The goal is to make it possible to replace `<script src="https://d3js.org/d3.v7.min.js"></script>` with your own `<script src="./mini-d3.js"></script>` in D3 sample code, and have it work the same way.
-Of course, it's not realistic to reimplement all of D3's features, so the aim is just to get the main sample code working to some extent.
+Of course, it's not realistic to reimplement all of D3's features, so the aim is just to get the main sample code working.

 [^d3-is-difficult]: For reference, it seems this is a common sentiment: [The Trouble with D3][trouble-with-d3], [Is it just me, or is D3.js too hard?][d3-too-hard], [Could The Developer Experience For D3.js Be Improved][d3-dev-exp]